 Both the Swiss and Czech teams gave the Americans a tough battle, though.

-"It was a hard fought battle.
-We know the game against Czech Republic was really important because it decided that we won our division.
+"It was a hard-fought battle.
+We knew the game against the Czech Republic was really important because it decided who won our division.
 Both games were battles.
-I wasn’t feeling very good in the game against Switzerland, it was a little bit better in the next game.
+I wasn’t feeling very good in the game against Switzerland, but it was a little bit better in the next game.
 I am trying to progress every game," said Primeau, who likes the concept of the tournament.
-"It’s a great chance to see where you stand up against the best of the best and we are proving that we are the best of the best.
+"It’s a great chance to see where you stand against the best of the best and we are proving that we are the best of the best.
 We have to keep going from here."

-Cayden Primeau comes from a hockey family.
+Primeau comes from a hockey family.
 Both his brothers play hockey and his dad Keith was an NHL star with 909 games under his belt.
-Given his family background, there was no other option than hockey for Chayse.
+Given his family background, there was no other option than hockey for Cayden.
 "I didn’t have a decision, my dad forced me, but i wouldn’t change it for the world.
 I love it!"

 "My dad wouldn’t let me become a goaltender at first, so it took some crying when I was younger.
 I wanted to be the guy who would help the team win, make a big save, change the momentum.
 He finally let me and now he loves watching me," he said.

 Does his dad talk with Cayden about his game?
-"Hockey is hockey but goalie and forward are really different, he just tries to tell me to always do my best, work hard and be dedicated."
+"Hockey is hockey but goalie and forward are really different.
+He just tries to tell me to always do my best, work hard and be dedicated."

 "My parents really instilled me to have a backup because hockey doesn’t always work out.
-There’s not a lot of positions for it and I think that as a goalie in NCAA, you get to develop, be in school, work out every day and get shots from older guys.
+There’s not a lot of positions for it and I think that as a goalie in the NCAA, you get to develop, be in school, work out every day and get shots from older guys.
 Like I said, the end result is what matters the most."

-Let´s see what the end result will ultimately be for Cayden Primeau.
+Let’s see what the end result will ultimately be for Cayden Primeau.
 Will he reach stardom like his father?